 Many can still recall the days Sir Sean, or Tam if you will, saved young dudes and damsels in distress as a lifeguard at Porty Pool, or the nights he kept Fountainbridge’s Palais de Danse lout-free as a doorman.

-And lots of folk have heard all about his days driving lorries, his time as an anti-aircraft gunner with the Royal Navy, and (rather bizarrely), his job polishing coffins for J&T Scott!
+And lots of folk have hear all about his days driving lorries, his time as an anti-aircraft gunner with the Royal Navy, and (rather bizarrely), his job polishing coffins for J&T Scott!

 As chance would have it, Richard Demarco, one of Scotland’s most celebrated artists and cultural figures of the 20th century, was at art college studying life drawing the very same year 21-year-old Connery was a life model.
 Demarco produced several oil paintings of a semi-naked Connery - a fine example of one accompanies this article.